‘Prenatal' or 'antenatal' development is the period during which an embryo or fetus gestates during pregnancy, from fertilization until birth.

 The Antenatal Clinic is an outpatient clinic, situated on the Ground Floor of the Maternity Centre.
-It is where we provide antenatal care for women who are under the care of one of our consultants rather than those who intend to give birth at home or in our Midwife Birth Centre.
+It is where we provide antenatal care for pregnant people who are under the care of one of our consultants rather than those who intend to give birth at home or in our Midwife Birth Centre.
 We also have outpatient appointments such as pre-operative checks and Midwife scan reviews.

 The Antenatal Clinic is open Monday to Friday 8.30am - 5.00pm.
 Vending machines are available at the main entrance to the maternity centre selling drinks and snacks.
 There is a drinking water dispenser and also a public telephone and a free taxi phone within the unit.

-If your midwife has recommended that you are referred to the hospital for an antenatal appointment it is generally due to something in either you or your family history that requires more monitoring than can be provided in the community.
-When attending the antenatal clinic at the hospital you will have a urine test, blood pressure check and an abdominal examination.
+If your midwife has recommended that you are referred to the hospital for an antenatal appointment it is generally due to something in either your or your family’s history that requires more monitoring than can be provided in the community.
+When attending the antenatal clinic at the hospital you will have a urine test, blood pressure check and an abdominal examination if appropriate.

-Further tests such as blood tests and ultrasound scans may be offered.
-The reason should be explained to you so you can understand your care.
-Unlike visits done in the community, during this appointment you will be seen and examined by a consultant obstetrician who will become responsible for planning further care.
+Further tests such as blood tests and ultrasound scans may also be offered.
+The reason for these tests should be explained to you so you can understand your care.
+Unlike visits done in the community, during this appointment you will be seen and examined by one of the consultant obstetric team who will become responsible for planning further care.

 Follow-up antenatal visits

 Follow-up visits will be offered depending on your care pathway.
 These may be with the community midwife or at the hospital with an obstetrician or a combination of both.
-Usually follow-up visits do not take as long as the initial visit but the same routine examination will be conducted, whihc includes blood pressure and an abdominal examination.
+Usually follow-up visits do not take as long as the initial visit but the same routine examination will be conducted, which includes blood pressure and an abdominal examination where appropriate.
 Your urine will also be tested and depending on the stage of your pregnancy, your baby's heart rate listened to.

 These examinations give an indication of your baby's growth, development and wellbeing.
-After about 30 weeks of your pregnancy you will be able to detect a clear pattern of movements.
-If you feel this pattern has changed you should contact the hospital on the 24-hour help ine given to you by your community midwife and available on your electric maternity record.
+After about 28 weeks of your pregnancy you will be able to detect a clear pattern of movements.
+If you feel this pattern has changed you should contact the hospital on the 24-hour helpline (01782 672300) given to you by your community midwife and available on your electric maternity record.

 - Antenatal Clinic Reception: 01782 672111